kevinolega/callcentertrainingtips/_posts/2012-10-13-ten-things-advantage.md

 I couldn’t wait for someone to tell me what I need to learn.

-I’m always on the look out for new ideas.
+I’m always on the look-out for new ideas.

 I add skills to my own.